-It's been an amazing three years since we first began collaborating on HERE TO STAY, a community workshop and public projection series with members of the Chinatown Tenants Union of CAAAV, sharing reflections and observations about the community we've all been involved with for decades.
-Visit our Facebook page for the latest updates, and stay tuned for an updated website, led by the talented Liz Moy!
+It's been an amazing three years since we first began collaborating on HERE TO STAY, a community workshop and public projection series with members of the Chinatown Tenants Union of CAAAV, sharing reflections and experiences grounded in the community we've all been involved with for years.
+Please visit our Facebook page for the latest updates, and stay tuned for an updated website, led by the talented Liz Moy.

 After a series of meetings and conversations, our first collaborative project as Chinatown Art Brigade is born.
-HERE TO STAY is a community art project that features a series of large-scale outdoor mobile projections that will address themes of gentrification, displacement and community resilience in NYC's Chinatown.
-Artwork based on oral histories, walking tours, community mapping, and photographs created in community-led workshops will be projected onto buildings and public landmarks in Chinatown and the Lower East Side.
+HERE TO STAY was a yearlong community art project that featured a series of large-scale outdoor mobile projections addressing issues of gentrification, displacement and community resilience in Manhattan's Chinatown.
+Artwork based on oral histories, walking tours, community mapping, and photographs created in community-led workshops were projected onto buildings and public landmarks in Chinatown and the Lower East Side.
 (Photos: Louis Chan, KahEan Chang)

 CHINATOWN ART BRIGADE

-Many thanks to the A Blade of Grass Fellowship for Socially Engaged Art, Shelley & Donald Rubin Foundation's Art & Social Justice initiative for Public Art (granted to CAAAV Organizing Asian Communities), and the Lower Manhattan Cultural Council's Creative Engagement program, Asian Women Giving Circle, Smithsonian Asian Pacific American Center, Asian Arts Initiative, Culture Push, Fourth Arts Block, and the Laundromat Project for supporting our various projects.
+Many thanks to the A Blade of Grass Fellowship for Socially Engaged Art, Shelley & Donald Rubin Foundation's Art & Social Justice initiative for Public Art (granted to CAAAV Organizing Asian Communities), the Lower Manhattan Cultural Council's Creative Engagement program, Asian Women Giving Circle, Smithsonian Asian Pacific American Center, Asian Arts Initiative, Culture Push, Fourth Arts Block, and the Laundromat Project for supporting our various projects.
 Please visit the Chinatown Art Brigade website for more details about our work.